MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-mlops.md

 - **Use version control for code, data, and experimentation outputs.** Unlike in traditional software development, data has a direct influence on the quality of machine learning models.
 You should version your experimentation code base, but also version your datasets to ensure that you can reproduce experiments or inference results.
 Versioning experimentation outputs like models can save effort and the computational cost of re-creating them.

-- **Use multiple environments.** To segregate development and testing from production work, [replicate](./ai-machine-learning-resource-organization.md) your infrastructure in at least two environments.
+- **Use multiple environments.** To separate development and testing from production work, [replicate](./ai-machine-learning-resource-organization.md) your infrastructure in at least two environments.
 Access control for users might be different for each environment.

-- **Manage your infrastructure and configurations as code.** When you create and update infrastructure components in your work environments, use [infrastructure as code](/azure/architecture/framework/devops/automation-infrastructure) to avoid creating inconsistencies between environments.
-Manage machine learning experiment job specifications as code so that you can easily rerun and reuse a version of your experiment across environments.
+- **Manage your infrastructure and configurations as code.** When you create and update infrastructure components in your work environments, use [infrastructure as code](/azure/architecture/framework/devops/automation-infrastructure), so inconsistencies don't develop in your environments.
+Manage machine learning experiment job specifications as code so that you can easily rerun and reuse a version of your experiment in multiple environments.

-- **Track and manage machine learning experiments.** Track KPIs and other artifacts for your machine learning experiments.
+- **Track and manage machine learning experiments.** Track key performance indicators and other artifacts for your machine learning experiments.
 When you keep a history of job performance, you can do a quantitative analysis of experimentation success and enhance team collaboration and agility.

 - **Test code, validate data integrity, and ensure model quality.** [Test](/azure/architecture/framework/scalability/test-checklist) your experimentation code base for correct data preparation and feature extraction functions, data integrity, and model performance.

-- **Machine learning continuous integration and delivery.** Use [continuous integration](/azure/architecture/framework/devops/release-engineering-ci) to automate testing for your team.
+- **Machine learning continuous integration and delivery.** Use [continuous integration (CI)](/azure/architecture/framework/devops/release-engineering-ci) to automate testing for your team.
 Include model training as part of continuous training pipelines.
 Include A/B testing as part of your [release](/azure/architecture/framework/devops/release-engineering-cd) to ensure that only a qualitative model is used in production.

-- **Monitor services, models, and data.** When you serve machine learning models in an operationalized environment, it's critical to monitor the services for their infrastructure uptime, compliance, and model quality.
-[Set up monitoring](/learn/modules/monitor-data-drift-with-azure-machine-learning/) to identify data and model drift and to understand whether retraining is required, or to set up triggers for automatic retraining.
+- **Monitor services, models, and data.** When you serve models in a machine learning operations environment, it's critical to monitor the services for their infrastructure uptime, compliance, and model quality.
+[Set up monitoring](/learn/modules/monitor-data-drift-with-azure-machine-learning/) to identify data and model drift and to understand whether retraining is required.
+Consider setting up triggers for automatic retraining.

-## Machine learning operations best practices
+## Best practices from Azure Machine Learning

 Azure Machine Learning offers asset management, orchestration, and automation services to help you manage the lifecycle of your machine learning model training and deployment workflows.
-Next, review the best practices and recommendations to apply machine learning operations in the resource areas of people, process, and technology, supported by Azure Machine Learning.
+Review the best practices and recommendations to apply machine learning operations in the resource areas of people, process, and technology, all supported by Azure Machine Learning.

 ### People

 - Work in project teams to best use specialist and domain knowledge in your organization.
-[Organize and set up Azure Machine Learning workspaces](./ai-machine-learning-resource-organization.md) for each project to comply with use case segregation requirements.
+Set up [Azure Machine Learning workspaces](./ai-machine-learning-resource-organization.md) for each project to comply with use case segregation requirements.

 - Define a set of responsibilities and tasks as a role so that any team member on a machine learning operations project team can be assigned to and fulfill multiple roles.
 Use custom roles in Azure to define a set of granular [Azure RBAC operations for Azure Machine Learning](/azure/role-based-access-control/resource-provider-operations#microsoftmachinelearningservices) that each role can perform.

-- Standardize on a project lifecycle and agile methodology.
+- Standardize on a project lifecycle and Agile methodology.
 The [Team Data Science Process](/azure/architecture/data-science-process/overview) provides a reference lifecycle implementation.

 - Balanced teams can run all machine learning operations stages, including exploration, development, and operations.

 ### Process

 - Standardize on a code template for code reuse and to accelerate ramp-up time on a new project or when a new team member joins the project.
-[Azure Machine Learning pipelines](/azure/machine-learning/concept-ml-pipelines), [job submission scripts](/python/api/azureml-core/azureml.core.scriptrun), and [CI/CD pipelines](/azure/machine-learning/how-to-github-actions-machine-learning) work well as a basis when you create new templates.
+Use [Azure Machine Learning pipelines](/azure/machine-learning/concept-ml-pipelines), [job submission scripts](/python/api/azureml-core/azureml.core.scriptrun), and [CI/CD pipelines](/azure/machine-learning/how-to-github-actions-machine-learning) as a basis for new templates.

 - Use version control.
 Jobs that are submitted from a Git-backed folder [automatically track repo metadata](/azure/machine-learning/concept-train-model-git-integration) with the job in Azure Machine Learning for reproducibility.